-- Where units of competency are imported into a training package, the endorsed unit code and title from the source training package must be retained. - 2.3.2.
+- 2.3.1.
+Where units of competency are imported into a training package, the endorsed unit code and title from the source training package must be retained. - 2.3.2.
 Where a suitable cross-sector unit exists, this must be imported prior to importing units of competency from other training packages, or creating a new unit. - 2.3.3.
 The current version of an imported unit must be used when the training package or qualification is reviewed.

-Units of Competency - mapping 2.4.
+2.4.
+Units of Competency - mapping

 - 2.4.1.
-Training package developers are responsible for mapping units and determining their equivalence status. - Unit mapping information must be included in the Companion Volume Implementation Guide.
-Information must be sufficient for users to identify changes and assist in determining resourcing, impacts on training, and transition arrangements. - If developing a cross-sector unit, the Companion Volume Implementation Guide must include detailed information on contextualisation of the unit for different industry sectors. - 2.4.4.
-Unit mapping information must include an equivalence table, as well as information on the extent of changes (such as minor text revisions, or addition or removal of elements and/or performance criteria) and any changes to the unit's assessment requirements to assist users to identify how previous training and assessment materials can be adapted. - 2.4.5.
-The equivalence table must list the units of competency and clearly identify the status of each unit according to the following categories: - Equivalent the workplace outcomes of the superseded and superseding units are equivalent (refer Section 2.5)
+Training package developers are responsible for mapping units and determining their equivalent or not equivalent status. - 2.4.2.
+Unit mapping information must be included in the Companion Volume Implementation Guide.
+Information must be sufficient for users to identify changes and assist in determining resourcing, impacts on training, and transition arrangements. - 2.4.3.
+If developing a cross-sector unit, the Companion Volume Implementation Guide must include detailed information on contextualisation of the unit for different industry sectors. - 2.4.4.
+Unit mapping information must include an equivalence table, as well as information on the extent of changes (such as minor text revisions, or addition or removal of elements and/or performance criteria) and any changes to the unit's assessment requirements to assist users to identify how previous training and assessment materials can be adapted.

-- Not Equivalent the workplace outcomes of the superseded and superseding units are not equivalent (refer Section 2.5) - Newly created the unit has been created to address an emerging skill or task required by industry - Deleted the unit is deleted as the skill or task is no longer required by industry (refer Section 5.2).
+- 2.4.5.
+The equivalence table must list the units of competency and clearly identify the status of each unit according to the following categories: - Equivalent the workplace outcomes of the superseded and superseding units are equivalent (refer Section 2.5) - Not Equivalent the workplace outcomes of the superseded and superseding units are not equivalent (refer Section 2.5) - Newly created the unit has been created to address an emerging skill or task required by industry - Deleted the unit is deleted as the skill or task is no longer required by industry (refer Section 5.2).